World War II: European Allied Strategic Bombing Campaign (1940-45)

 World War II Allied strategic bombing campaign

 Figure 1.--Hitler launched World War II thinking that the Luftwaffe would allow him to bomb other countries and prevent them from bombing Germany.
 Berlin became, however, a target from an early point in the War.
 At first British Bomber Command had a small force of obselete aircraft.
 Only a few planes with small payloads could reach the German capital.
 Berlin proved a difficult target indeed.
 Not only because of the distance and the Luftwaffe defenses, but the city with its stone buildings and wide avenues could not be destroyed by fire bombing.
 It would have to be done by high explosives.
 And the British in 1942 at night and the Americas in 1943 during the day set about destroying the city.
 Losses wee very high until with the arrival of long range escorts, the Allies succeeeded in destroying the Luftwaffe in 1944.
-This meant that after Eisenhower released Bomber Commad and the 8th Air Force (September 1944), Berlin and other German cities faced huge waves of unopposed bombers.
+This meant that after Eisenhower released Bomber Command and the Eighth Air Force (September 1944), Berlin and other German cities faced huge waves of unopposed bombers.
 This painting by Wilhelm Wessel, "Bombing Raid on Berlin, 1943" shows the aftermath of a British night raid.

-Even before World WAr II began, the NAZIs were threatening neigboring countries with destruction from the air.
+Even before World War II began, the NAZIs were threatening neighboring countries with destruction from the air.
 Hitler's vaunted Luftwaffe in fact did not have a strategic bombing force.
-The rapid movement of the Panzers, however, the Luftwaffe's tactical mombers in range allowing them to exact terrible damage.
-It was the British and Americans, however, that were building a heavy bomber force capable of aging a strategic bombing force.
-We wonder how many German civilians watching the destruction of Warsaw realized that their Führer had sent in motion forces that would weak the sane damage to their cities.
+The rapid movement of the Panzers, however, supported by the Luftwaffe's tactical bombers allowed them to exact terrible damage.
+It was the British and Americans, however, that were building heavy, long-range bombers capable of waging a strategic bombing campaign.
+We wonder how many German civilians watching the destruction of Warsaw realized that their Führer had sent in motion forces that would wreak the same damage to their cities.
 All of the major air forces of the world, including the Luftwaffe, Bomber Command and the U.S Army Air Forces, began the War wedded to the high explosive bomb.
 This was true despite the fact that as early as World War I the thermite bomb had been developed and its potential known.
-German had produced a very large stockpile of thermite bombs with the intention of using them against Britain.
+Germany had produced a very large stockpile of thermite bombs with the intention of using them against Britain.
 Churchill reports that the British were preparing a major bombing campaign against Germany for 1919.
 [Rumpf, p.
 103.]
-The War of course ended before the campaign began.
-I am not sure why the German thermite bombs were not used.
+The War of course ended before the campaign could began in ernest.
+We arenot sure why the German thermite bombs were not used.
 Ludendorff after the War claimed that the General Staff concluded that while they would cause extensive damage, they would not affect the outcome of the War.
 [Rumpf, p.
 93.]
 Of course what Lundendorff said after the War has to be taken with considerable skepticism.
-Regardless no country began the War intending to rely on incendiaries.
+Regardless, no country began the War intending to rely on incendiaries.
 The reason seems to be the same reason naval planners were wedded to battleships.
 Generals and admirals like big bangs.
-Thermite bombs meerly fizzled.
+Thermite bombs merely fizzled.
 The Luftwaffe uses incendiaries on London and other British cities, but they were only a secondary part of the bomb load.
-Geberal Albert Kesslering who oversaw air operations against Britain as commander of Air Fleet 2 wrote, "E overestimated the effect of the high-explosive bomb, as the Allied did later. ....
-The incendiary bomb was a more efficent weapon; dropped in thousands, even hundreds of thousands, over a given area it could cause fires which would destroy completely, where a high explosive bomb would only damage."
+General Albert Kesselring who oversaw air operations against Britain as commander of Air Fleet 2 wrote, "We overestimated the effect of the high-explosive bomb, as the Allied did later. ....
+The incendiary bomb was a more efficient weapon; dropped in thousands, even hundreds of thousands, over a given area it could cause fires which would destroy completely, where a high explosive bomb would only damage."
 [Kesselring] Both the British and Americans began the War using mostly high-explosives.
-In the inexlorable series of unintended consequences, the Luftwaffe taught the British the potential impact of incendiaries.
-It took a while for air commnders to extensively employ incendiaries, by it was German cities that were devestated by fire.
+In the inexorable series of unintended consequences, the Luftwaffe taught the British the potential impact of incendiaries.
+It took a while for air commanders to extensively employ incendiaries, but in the end it would be the German cities that were consumed by fire.
 One of the commanders that learned this less was General Curtis LeMay.
 When he was transferred to the Pacific, the terrible potential of the thermite bomb was turned against Japanese cities with largely wooden buildings.
-Assessments after the War concluded that the potential destruction of incendiaries was potentially 4 to 5 greater than high explosive bombs, although this depended somewhat on the target.
+Assessments after the War concluded that the potential destruction of incendiaries was potentially 4 to 5 greater than high explosive bombs, although this depended to a large degree on the target.
 [Rumpf, p.
 99.]

-German Western Air Barrier
+German Air Defenses

 Initial British Bombing Campaign (1939-40)

 The initial British bombing raids in 1939 dropped leaflets.
 The British were reluctant to actually bomb German cities, in part fearing reprisal raids from the Luftwaffe.
 I have little information on the French at this time.
-There was not significant bombing campign, except for Luftwaffe operations in Poland (September-October 1940), until the Battle of Britain.
-After the fall of France (June 1940), German cities were no longer as vulnerable to FAF attacks.
+There was not significant bombing campaign, except for Luftwaffe operations in Poland (September-October 1940), until the Battle of Britain.
+After the fall of France (June 1940), German cities were no longer as vulnerable to RAF attacks.
 Bomber Command had only small numbers of heavy bombers and they were slow, poorly defended, and had a limited load capacity.
 Throughout the Battle of Britain, small numbers of British bombers hit German targets in night time raids.
-The rids were wholly ineffectual in a military sence.
+The rids were wholly ineffectual in a military sense.
 Hitting a military target at night with 1940s technology, especially 1940 technology was very difficult.
 Sometimes the raiders did not even hit the intended city.
 Some of the raids were also very costly in air crews and planes.
 The raids did have an in important psychological impact.
 British raids on Berlin so enraged Hitler that he ordered a change in Luftwaffe tactics in the Battle of Britain, which may have well resulted in a favorable turn in the battle in favor of the British

 Air War Developments (1941)